-2019/20 Result 2020/21 Result 2021/22 Target 2021/22 Result Status New Measure 2 2 per ward per annum 0 Not achieved Narrative A 3 year accessibility pro gramme that provides a cessibility ramps and carpare s within parks and rese rves was not
+2019/20 Result 2020/21 Result 2021/22 Target 2021/22 Result Status New Measure 2 2 per ward per annum 0 Not achieved Marrativo

 A 3 year accessibility programme that provides acessibility ramps and carparks within parks and reserves was not undertaking during this financial year due to staff shortages.
 This work has been carried forward into the next financial year.